ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 #endif
 ```

 ### Compile with a supported compiler

 Finally, verify that the new board port compiles.
-Use an example application, such as [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky), and checkout the branch containing your port in the `mbed-os` sub-directory.
-Correct any compiler errors and then submit a pull request to [the master branch of the upstream repo](https://github.com/ARMmbed/mbed-os/pull/new/master)
+Use an example application, such as [Blinky](https://github.com/ARMmbed/mbed-os-example-blinky), and check out the branch containing your port in the `mbed-os` subdirectory.
+Correct any compiler errors, and then submit a pull request to the master branch of the upstream repo.

 ### Sample directory structure

-Below is an example of all of the files that would be added for a target from vendor `MY_VENDOR` with an MCU, `MY_DEVICE_1` from device family `MY_FAMILY_1` mounted on the board `MY_BOARD_1` supporting the `SERIAL` device.
+Below is an example of all of the files that you would add for a target from vendor `MY_VENDOR` with an MCU, `MY_DEVICE_1` from device family `MY_FAMILY_1` mounted on the board `MY_BOARD_1` supporting the `SERIAL` device:

 ```
 mbed-os